Kitware/VTK/Documentation/docs/design_documents/VTKFileFormats.md

 ## HDF File Formats
 We use the same extension for serial and parallel formats and for all types of datasets.
-We use HDF standard file extensions such as hdf, hdf5, h5 or he5.
+Standard HDF file format extensions such as hdf, hdf5, h5 or he5 can be used but `.vtkhdf` should be preferred.

 VTK HDF files start with a group called `VTKHDF` with two attributes:
 `Version`, an array of two integers and `Type`, a string showing the